 Jazz came to Aarhus from America just after the First World War.
-The beginning of the new form of music in the city is characterised by new inspirations, strong opinions both for and against - and the organisation of the first local jazz bands and jazz clubs.
+The beginning of the new form of music in the city is characterized by new inspirations, strong opinions both for and against – and the organization of the first local jazz bands and jazz clubs.

 The material is presented on the website www.aarhusjazzhistorie.dk – and on the app Discover Aarhus you can follow guided tours around the most important jazz historical points throughout the city.

 During this year's jazz festival, one can experience some concerts that are related to jazz history, and one can hear about jazz history at the Talking Jazz events at Teaterkatten, participate in jazz historical city walks, see the poster exhibition at the Plakatmuseet in Den Gamle By - and then experience the jazz-historical mini-show at Dokk1 every day during the jazz festival in the time period 10.00 am to 7.00 pm.